Shusuke Ioku

 RESEARCH

-Covert Subversion: Population Mobility and the Construction of the State in Early Modern Japan
+Covert Subversion: Population Mobility and State Extraction in Early Modern Japan

 Abstract.
-Throughout history, mobile subjects have constrained states’ extractive potential, yet this passive resistance has received far less systematic attention than direct resistance.
-I provide evidence that population mobility constrains states’ extractive capacity, even while undermining subjects’ ability to directly confront authority.
-I formally identify the conditions under which mobility constrains state taxation, and then test the model’s predictions by exploiting the unique context of Tokugawa Japan, where hundreds of local domains sharing basic institutional settings exhibited divergent tax rates.
-Leveraging original georeferenced data on peasant uprisings and domain taxation, I show that (i) villages farther from their home capital and closer to foreign capitals rebelled through exit rather than direct confrontation, and (ii) domains with more exit-prone villages imposed lower tax rates—a pattern persisting after accounting for various alternative mechanisms.
-As predicted by the model, this relationship is conditioned by neighboring domains’ labor-to-land ratios, which limited the feasibility of migration.
+Throughout history, people have leveraged their mobility to curb states’ extractive capacity, yet this indirect resistance has received far less systematic attention than direct confrontation.
+I challenge this convention by showing that population mobility, while undermining subjects’ ability to directly confront authority, nonetheless constrains states’ extractive potential.
+I formally identify the conditions under which mobility constrains state taxation, and test the model’s predictions by exploiting the unique context of Tokugawa Japan, where local domains sharing basic institutional settings exhibited divergent tax rates.
+Leveraging original georeferenced data on peasant uprisings and taxation, I show that (i) villages far from their home capital and close to foreign capitals rebelled through exit rather than direct confrontation, and (ii) domains with more exit-prone villages imposed lower tax rates—a pattern persisting after accounting for alternative mechanisms.
+As predicted by the model, this relationship is conditioned by neighboring domains’ population density, which limited migrants’ bargaining power.

 Hydraulic Civilizations